lostdecade/manor/_posts/2011-10-05-audia-is-a-library-for-simplifying-the-web-audio-api.md

 source.noteOn(0);
 {% endhighlight %}

 This code makes up the contents of the above `XMLHttpRequest` object's `onload` method.
 First we create a buffer, passing in the XHR response and `false`.
-(That second parameter is "mixToMono", and we don't necessarily want our sound in mono, so we pass in `false`).
+(That second parameter is "mixToMono", and we don't necessarily want our sound in mono, so we pass in `false`.)
 This buffer gets passed to the source by setting its `buffer` property.

 Next, there's a call to the odd method `noteOn`.
 In simpler English, this would be `play`, but what is going on behind the scenes is much more complicated.
 The argument represents the time (in seconds) to begin playback.
 To make our playback begin immediately, we pass `0`.

 Pretty involved just to play a sound, right?
-But the reward is well worth it, because now we have low-level access to our computer's sound and can implement all kinds of goodies like panning, filters and other neat effects.
+But the reward is well worth it, because now we have low-level access to our computer's sound and can implement [all kinds of goodies][5] like panning, filters and other neat effects.

 ## Introducing Audia

-_[Jump straight to the demo?][7]_
+_[Jump straight to the demo?][6]_

 While experimenting with this new API, I quickly discovered that a library to abstract away all this complication would be nice to have, so I wrote one.
-Here is what I call [Audia][5], which implements a very [straightforward API][6] while still providing some of the power of the Web Audio API.
+Here is what I call [Audia][7], which implements a very [straightforward API][8] while still providing some of the power of the Web Audio API.
 Here's an example of how it can be used:

 {% highlight js %}
 if (!Audia.supported) {